Chart Color Schemes

 Shepparton North hosts a very young demographic, ranking in the bottom 10% of areas nationwide

-Shepparton North has a median age of 31, which is younger than the Rest of Vic.'s figure of 43 and Australia's median age of 38 years.
-The 5-14 age group is strongly represented at 21.3%, compared to the Rest of Vic., while the 65-74 cohort is less prevalent at 4.2%.
-This 5-14 concentration is higher than the national average of 12.2%.
+Shepparton North has a median age of 31, which is younger than the Rest of Vic figure of 43 and below Australia's median age of 38 years.
+The 5-14 age group comprises 21.3% of Shepparton North's population, higher than the Rest of Vic., while the 65-74 cohort makes up 4.2%.
+This is notably above the national average of 12.2% for the 5-14 age group.
 Between 2021 and present, the 35 to 44 age group has increased from 18.0% to 19.2% of the population.
 Conversely, the 45 to 54 cohort has decreased from 12.4% to 11.0%.
-Looking ahead to 2041, demographic projections indicate significant shifts in Shepparton North's age structure, with the 35 to 44 group expected to grow by 75%, reaching 747 people from its current total of 425.
+By 2041, demographic projections indicate significant shifts in Shepparton North's age structure.
+Notably, the 35 to 44 group is projected to grow by 78%, adding 327 people and reaching a total of 747 from its current figure of 419.